SagarPrajapati1/6Companies30Days/README.md

 # 6Companies30Days
-Going to upskill myself in these 30 with Arsh Goyal
+Going to upskill myself in these 30 days with Arsh Goyal